Gordon J. Lau Elementary School: Oriental Public School

 On October 11, 1906, amidst agitation for a Japanese exclusion law like the 1882 Chinese Exclusion Act, San Francisco Board of Education renamed the Chinese School the "Oriental Public School", and ordered the city's 93 Japanese school children to attend it along with students of Chinese and Korean ancestry.
 The Japanese government protested that this violated a treaty signed in 1894, which guaranteed the right of Japanese immigration to the United States.
 President Theodore Roosevelt invited Mayor Eugene Schmitz to Washington, D.C. to resolve the matter.
 The resulting Gentlemen's Agreement of 1907 overturned the board of education's decision, overturned the segregation of Japanese-American school children, and excluded Japanese laborers from entering the United States.

 The building at the present site, designed by Albert Pissis, was completed in 1915 with an entrance on Washington, between Stockton and Powell.
 Local residents objected to the site, as it outside the traditional boundary of Chinatown, west of Stockton.

 The Oriental School was renamed Commodore Stockton School on April 1, 1924.
+The Chinese American Citizen Alliance had requested that the name be changed to the Harding Primary School, stating a dislike of implied inferiority in the term "Oriental".
+Their request was ignored.
 Across Washington, the Commodore Stockton School Annex opened in 1924, designed by Angus McSweeney.
 The first Chinese teacher, named in 1927, was Alice Fong Yu, who initially assisted the principal with translation duties to interact with parents and students.
 Students were not permitted to speak Chinese in school or on the playground.